bra1nDump/ai-task-vscode/docs/backlog.md

 ## Bugs

 - Deduplicate files with problems, generally deduplicate files?
-- Logging is still kinda broken40
+- Logging is still kinda broken
   - \` appear in strange places (aka right after some </file> closes)
   - Files are not strictly ordered by timestamp, and the format all the title is to verbose
   - Running two sessions within the same minute concatenates the two files